 Only serious illness of the performer or a reason of similar importance will be accepted for cancellation or postponement of a recital.
-A recital cancelled without approval of the applied instructor and Director may not be rescheduled until the following semester.
+A recital cancelled without approval of the applied instructor and Director of the School of Music may not be rescheduled until the following semester.